 To keep a door as clean as it needs to be in an environment such as an ICU where sterile conditions are required is a challenge.
 Door finishes must be impermeable, and must hold up against daily continuous contact with alcohol-based hand sanitizers.
 Doors must also be seamless; there should be no cracks or gaps that provide hiding places for bacteria.
 Doors must be strong enough to withstand rigorous daily washing and cleaning with harsh chemicals.

-One of the best choices for this type of door is fiberglass.
+Exterior fiberglass doors are one of the best choices for a sterile environment.
 Fiberglass doors used for this purpose may also need to be FDA compliant and meet NIH standards.
 They may also have to be available with a 90-minute fire label, or be storm resistant.

 Corrosion-resistant fiberglass doors and frames should be made of high-quality materials; they should also be customizable for the unique requirements for the door system’s application.